 The Vox Tone Bender Professional MKII was manufactured by Sola Sound during 1967 and 1968.
 This pedal featured the same three-transistor Tone Bender MKII circuit that Sola Sound were also supplying other brands with at the time.

-John Hornby Skewes Zonk II (Sola Sound version)
+John Hornby Skewes Zonk II

 A more affordable JHS fuzz box was available by 1967.
 The Zonk II was initially built in cast aluminium enclosures, and was supplied to Hornby Skewes by Sola Sound.
 By 1969, production of the Zonk II was taken over by Wilsic Sound.